 "Being involved with AILO helped teach me some of the necessary problem-solving skills used in software programming.
-Some of the AILO questions were even used by my lecturers [at DCU] to demonstrate how to approach problems you have never seen before."
+Some of

 Robert Devereux, Amazon Web Services

 "I first got involved with the AILO and the IOL last year when I heard about it in my school.
 It was recommended to me by former IOL contestant Luke Gardiner.
 I quickly developed a love for this form of problem solving.
 I enjoyed the experience and so was eager to participate in AILO again, despite having a Leaving Cert to study for!"